ArchiveBox/ArchiveBox/README.md

 https://127.0.0.1:8000/archive/*
 # then example.com/index.js can send it off to some evil server
 ```

+The admin UI is also served from the same origin as replayed JS, so malicious pages could also potentially use your ArchiveBox login cookies to perform admin actions (e.g. adding/removing links, running extractors, etc.).
+We are planning to fix this security shortcoming in a future version by using separate ports/origins to serve the Admin UI and archived content (see [Issue #239](https://github.com/ArchiveBox/ArchiveBox/issues/239)).

 ### Saving Multiple Snapshots of a Single URL